d12frosted/elpa-mirror/gnu/consult-readme.txt

   • [orderless]: Completion style which offers flexible candidate filtering

-  There exist other completion UIs beside Vertico, which are supported by Consult.
+  There exist many other fine completion UIs beside Vertico, which are supported by Consult.
 Give them a try and find out which interaction model fits best for you!

   • [selectrum by Radon Rosborough]: Alternative vertical completion system.